Regular full-time and regular part-time staff employees in positions budgeted for at least 1000 hours per year are eligible for sick leave accruals.

 Recording and Reporting Sick Leave for Non-Exempt (hourly) Employee

-Non-exempt (hourly) employees should record sick leave through Time Clock Plus.
+Non-exempt (hourly) employees should record sick leave through Time & Absences in Oracle.

 Recording and Reporting Sick Leave for Exempt (salaried) Employees

-Exempt (salaried) employees are required to record days of sick leave through Banner Self Service leave reporting every month.
-Failure to record sick days each month may negatively impact an employee's leave accruals and is subject to disciplinary action.
+Exempt (salaried) employees are required to record days of sick leave in half day increments through Time & Absences in Oracle on a biweekly basis.
+Failure to record sick days may negatively impact an employee's leave accruals and is subject to disciplinary action.

 Advancement of Sick Leave